HighExecutor/SpaceScalvagerAI/README.md

 4. Get your credits!

 Project includes:
-UnityML agents environment (SpaceScalvager)
+1. UnityML agents environment (SpaceScalvager).
-Configs for training with ML Agents
+2. Configs for training with ML Agents.
-Python scripts for training\exporting with RLLib - preferable.
+3. Python scripts for training\exporting with RLLib - preferable.
 Need to build unity project as exe file.

 The game:
 https://swingshuffle.itch.io/spacescalvagerai